youthlife/bee2-hc-bot/README.md

 ## Build
 ###### files in `config` folder must be initialized!
-In order to build and the project:
+In order to build and run the project:
 ```powershell
 $ npm start
 ```